 The University of Maryland’s Washington Quad went through some renovations and changes in 2008.

 The goal of the renovation was to turn the outdoor campus ground into a sustainable living space.
-It included lighting, a rainwater cistern, trees, lawns, a volleyball court, barbecue grills, and an open view of the campus’ building facades, which were not available prior to the renovation.
+It included:

 The new quad also includes bike racks, benches, and wireless internet access for all campus members.
-Tables, chairs, and pergolas also make it one of the most beautiful college campuses to dine outdoors.
+Tables, chairs, and pergolas also make it one of the most beautiful college campuses in the US to dine outdoors.

 38. Wake Forest University